 Grasp a ripened tomato gently and firmly.
 Twist it until it snaps off the vine.

-You can also use a clippers or knife to harvest tomatoes.
+You can also use a garden clippers or knife to harvest tomatoes.
 Cut the stem close to the fruit.

 Once tomatoes start ripening, check plants each day and pick those that are ready.
 Overripe tomatoes will fall or be knocked off stems.
 They rot quickly.
 You can easily lose a big portion of your crop if you don’t monitor your patch and keep harvesting tomatoes!